ruborg/sevenval-tutorials/web-accelerator/web-accelerator.md

 Chroma subsampling is a feature of JPEG image compression based on the fact that humans are better at detecting variations in luminance (lighting) than in colour.
 Thus, colour information in images can be compressed without causing any detectable degradation in image quality.

 Web Accelerator automatically peforms chroma subsampling on JPEG images to produce smaller image sizes.
-Using Imagemagick's `identify` command to analyze the background image in our example, we can see the original shows no chroma subsampling: `1x1,1x1,1x1` (`4:4:4`), while the optimized image reports `2x2,1x1,1x1` (`4:2:0`) subsampling.
+Using [ImageMagick](http://www.imagemagick.org/script/index.php)'s `identify` command to analyze the background image in our example, we can see the original shows no chroma subsampling: `1x1,1x1,1x1` (`4:4:4`), while the optimized image reports `2x2,1x1,1x1` (`4:2:0`) subsampling.

 ```
 $ identify -format "%[jpeg:sampling-factor]" bg.jpg